NotAnyMike/TruequeGamer/README.md

 1. Django: Adding the backend for the site

 # Important information
+* In order to see only the react components working make sure the code is not in `production`
 * Once the layout has come out to react production or to django, any change should be made directly into react process and not anymore in layout
 * Use `'UNICODE_JSON': False` in settings under `REST_FRAMEWORK` configuration variable in odert to show utf-8 characters form the constants file in games app